vahidAK/NanoMethPhase/README.md

 [Nanopolish](https://github.com/jts/nanopolish) : To call CpG methylation.

-[Clair](https://github.com/HKU-BAL/Clair) or other variant callers: To call variants for your sample.
+New development of Clair, [Clair3](https://github.com/HKU-BAL/Clair3) or other variant callers: To call variants for your sample.
 Alternatively, you might already have variant calling data for example from Illumina sequencing.